 Mornington Peninsula Attractions – Dromana Drive-In

-The Dromana drive-in is open Thursday-Sunday and screens movies at 7 pm and 9.15 pm.
-A drive-in is a bit like a record player the kids of today get a real kick out sitting in the car, and a speaker in the window watching a movie on a massive screen is one of the fun things to do on the Mornington Peninsula.
+The Dromana drive-in is open Thursday-Sunday and screens movies at 7 p.m. and 9.15 p.m.
+A drive-in is a bit like a record player; today’s kids get a real kick out sitting in the car, and a speaker in the window watching a movie on a massive screen is one of the fun things to do on the Mornington Peninsula.

 The venue is also popular as the Dromana drive-in market in the summer months.
-People come from all over the peninsula to rummage through the Dromana drive-in market.
+People across the peninsula come rummaging through the Dromana drive-in market.

 Explore Victoria Travel Tip: